 Location: Green Island, Antigua

 Tonight we have our first final exam, oceanography, a test which Annemarie has prepared us for over the past few weeks.
-Next comes MTE, a test which requires an intimate knowledge of charts, headings, leeway, currents and a variety of other factors which can influence a ship’s navigation.
+Next comes MTE, a test that requires an intimate knowledge of charts, headings, leeway, currents, and a variety of other factors that can influence a ship’s navigation.
 Green Island, our current anchorage, is located just off the coast of Antigua, making it a windy place for kite-boarders and sailors.
-As the semester comes to an end, we have been studying hard while enjoying each others company and the beautiful place where we end our trip.
+As the semester comes to an end, we have been studying hard while enjoying each other’s company and the beautiful place where we end our trip.